chaoxu/blog/about.md

 title: About
 ---

-I'm a software engineer at Google, working on Google Analytics.
+I'm [Chao Xu](https://www.facebook.com/chao.xu), a software engineer at Google, working on Google Analytics.

 I was student of [Stony Brook University](http://www.stonybrook.edu).
 Major in mathematics and applied mathematics.
 Minor in computer science.